Will AI Destroy Humanity? Can Humans Escape AI Doomsday Debate

 And again, another one that the definition has changed pretty dramatically.

-Like the right now, the fashionable definition, you hear people like Eric Schmidt from ex-Google CEO now partnering with the Department of Defense.
+Like right now, the fashionable definition, you hear people like Eric Schmidt from ex-Google CEO, now partnering with the Department of Defense, and has been for years.

 His definitions that he's been running with, and Elon Musk also, it's just fashionable now to say the artificial general intelligence is an AI that would be able to do any cognitive task that a human could do.

-Presumably it would do it better because it's going to be faster.
+Presumably, it would do it better because it's going to be faster.

-It's going to have a wider array of data to draw upon all these different things but that's the general AGI definition that's fashionable now before when you know set the 1997 definition aside, before it really started with Shane Leg of Google and was popularized by Ben Goertzel roughly 2008 or so.
+Now, before, when, you know, let's set the 1997 definition aside, before it really started with Shane Legg of Google and was popularized by Ben Goertzel roughly 2008 or so.

 And for them, it was more about the way in which it functioned.

-So a chess bot, a goonbot, a war bot, any of those bots from something that could do all those, right?
+They wanted to distinguish artificial narrow intelligence, so a chess bot, a goon bot, a war bot, any of those bots, from something that could do all of those, right?

 And it could be accomplished either by building a system that was sufficiently complex that this general cognition would emerge.